ciscoheat/superforms-web/src/routes/support/+page.md

 ## Free support

-If you're using Superforms in a personal or non-profit project, support is completely free; a star on [Github](https://github.com/ciscoheat/sveltekit-superforms) is more than enough if you want to contribute.
+If you're using Superforms in a non-profit project, support is completely free; a star on [Github](https://github.com/ciscoheat/sveltekit-superforms) is more than enough if you want to show your appreciation.
 Join #free-support on Discord and ask away!

 ## Commercial support